 The ARP finds the MAC address of destination computer by using the IP address of destination computer.

-ARP spoofing forces the destination computer to send packets to the attacker instead of source.
-Attacker
+ARP spoofing forces the destination computer to send packets to the attacker instead of the source.
+An attacker

 can tap into the communication by forcing source and destination computers to send packets to itself at the